 The town itself is famous for its thoroughbred studs, which are the breeding grounds for countless champions of the turf.

-Scone Race Club staged the Hunter & North West Country Championships in 2017 and 2018 and will host the Northern Wild Card for the third successive year in 2025.
+Scone Race Club staged the Hunter & North West Country Championships in 2017 and 2018 and will host the Northern Wild Card for the fourth successive year in 2026.

 GOULBURN